melivader/Machine-Learning-Tutorial-R-and-Python/README.md

-# Machine-Learning-Tutorial-R-and-Python
+# Machine Learning Tutorial R and Python
 practice basic of machine learning by using R and Python.
+(This not a full Tutorial it just self practice, some part will explan later when practice is finish)

 <h2>What tools do I use in this Tutorial?</h2>
 <h4>R</h4>